 If you’re scraping together a buy and are putting faith in the Bulldog, here’s how you can swing the tides in your favor.

 The Bulldog is the weakest of the four rifles on the numbers.
 While it’s fully-automatic — giving it an advantage over the Guardian in some aspects — it does less damage than the Phantom, Vandal, and the semi-automatic rifle.

-With a slower fire rate of 9.15 rounds per second, it can feel pretty clunky compared to the Phantom or Vandal.
-However, the Bulldog packs a punch when scoped in, with a rapid-fire burst as its alternate fire.
+It used to feel clunky with its 9.15 rounds per second fire rate, but the Episode 3 buffs to 9.5 bring it closer to the Phantom and Vandal.
+The Bulldog packs a punch when scoped in, with a rapid-fire burst as its alternate fire.

 It also does a lot of work at range.
 It has no damage drop-off, so no matter if the enemy is close or far, you’ll hit them for the same amount.

 - Read more: The best weapons to use in Valorant

 The Bulldog is not a one-shot headshot — that’s reserved for the Vandal only — but if you can trace a burst from the chest to the head, you can instantly kill someone with just one click.
 Works the same, right?